atedstone/micasense_calibration/README.md

 ## Format of output files

 16-bit TIFFs, with all original EXIF metadata attached.
 Values saved as reflectance (floating-point), so they will appear blank in most software, but PhotoScan does understand them.

+## Example

+This example uses the `data/` folder provided as part of the MicaSense Image Processing repository.

+The panel calibration values for the panel used in the MicaSense example data are in `panel_example_ds.csv`.

+Note in this example that only the pre-flight reflectance panel images are available, so we will use them twice in order to imitate panels being available pre- and post-flight.

+    export PATH=$PATH:path/to/this/repository
+    cd path/to/micasense/imageprocessing/data
+    mkdir raw
+    mkdir refl
+    mv 0000SET raw/
+    calc_rad2refl.py path/to/this/repository/panel_example_ds.csv raw/0000SET/000/IMG_0000_ raw/0000SET/000/IMG_0000_ .
+    process_flight_images.py .

+(N.b. the `.` signifies 'the current working directory').

+This will result in reflectance images being written to `./refl/*`.